 How much does it cost?

-How are the refinished vanities holding up?
+How are the painted bathroom countertops holding up?

 Final thought on bathroom countertop refinishing